juhara-Aziz/Machine_learning/README.md

 # Machine_learning
-in this project we well developing a food text classificatio system.
+in this project we well developing a food text classification system.